Bendzae/SMesh/README.md

 on usefulness for procedural mesh generation.
 Other goals are:

 - Ergonomic and easy-to-use api
-- Port most operations from the pmp library
+- Port most operations from the pmp library and blackjack
 - Support most operations that are possible in modern 3D modeling software like blender
 - Integration with the bevy game engine